jlmurdoch/sensecap_indicator_ecodan/README.md

 ![Photo of a SenseCAP Indicator D1Pro with an Climate Control UI](/assets/sensecap_ecodan_ui.jpg)

 The project targets a Mitsubishi Ecodan ASHP (packetised 868MHz FSK) using hte LoRa SX1262 radio, inconjunction with the climate sensors supplied with the D1Pro.
-Both microcontrollers ([EspressIf ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3) & [Raspberry Pi RP2040](https://www.raspberrypi.com/products/rp2040/)) were utilised, hence the two codebases in this repository.
+Both microcontrollers ([Espressif ESP32-S3](https://www.espressif.com/en/products/socs/esp32-s3) & [Raspberry Pi RP2040](https://www.raspberrypi.com/products/rp2040/)) were utilised, hence the two codebases in this repository.

 ### Software